594422814/Reliable-Re-detection-for-Long-term-Tracking/README.md

 The re-detection tracker is based on the Staple, and the deep re-detection tracker takes HCF as baseline.

-For the re-detection tracker, just start Matlab and run the runTracker.m.
+For the re-detection tracker, just start Matlab and run the **runTracker.m**.
 To run the latter, deep re-detection tracker, you need download the VGG-19 and compile the Matconvnet first following the description in its README.

 This code includes a quite general framework for long-term tracking.
 You can easily incorporate your own DCF based trackers.